bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

 _Skipped many things, baca [langsung](https://spookylukey.github.io/django-views-the-right-way/delegation.html#discussion-multiple-mixins)_

-## Custom logic in the middle — dependency injection - Mahmuda's version
+## Custom logic in the middle — dependency injection - Mahmuda's version but cuman

 Them:
 > What happens if we have code that is largely common, but want to do something different “in the middle”?